BUTANE-Smart-Chain/Butane-docs/docs/validate/setup-and-configuration/faq.md

 Each member of a validator's staking pool earns different types of revenue:

-- **Block rewards:** Native tokens of applications run by validators (e.g. EVMOS on Evmos) are inflated to produce block provisions.
-These provisions exist to incentivize EVMOS holders to bond their stake, as non-bonded EVMOS will be diluted over time.
+- **Block rewards:** Native tokens of applications run by validators (e.g.Butane onButane) are inflated to produce block provisions.
+These provisions exist to incentivizeButane holders to bond their stake, as non-bondedButane will be diluted over time.
-- **Transaction fees:** Evmos maintains a whitelist of token that are accepted as fee payment.
-The initial fee token is the `evmos`.
+- **Transaction fees:**Butane maintains a whitelist of token that are accepted as fee payment.
+The initial fee token is the `buatne`.

 This total revenue is divided among validators' staking pools according to each validator's weight.
 Then, within each validator's staking pool the revenue is divided among delegators in proportion to each delegator's stake.
 A commission